sagakortesaari/adventofcode/README.md

-# Advent of Code 2020
+# Advent of Code 🕯️
-Solutions to AoC 2020 in Python. 🐍

-💜 had no time/energy to finish all 25 days, but made it to day 18 atleast!
+2020: had no time/energy to finish all 25 days, but made it to day 18 atleast!